charlesreid1/dahak-bespin/README.md

-    spy destroy         Tear down the spy node spy info            Print info about the spy node spy stash           Print location of spy stash files bespin.py: error: the following arguments are required: spy_command
+    spy destroy         Tear down the spy node spy info            Print info about the spy node spy stash           Print location of spy stash files
+bespin: error: the following arguments are required: spy_command
 ```

 Finally, we can deploy a yeti: